The Ice Age Adventures of Buck Wild: Voice cast

-Additional voices include Theo Borders, Jason Harris, Kristen McGuire, Shakira Ja'nai Paye, Peter Pamela Rose, and Jason Linere White.
+Additional voices include Theodore Borders, Jason Harris, Kristen McGuire, Shakira Ja'nai Paye, Peter Pamela Rose, and Jason Linere White.

 Production

 Development

 In August 2018, 20th Century Fox CEO Stacey Snider announced the development of a television series centered around the character of Buck, produced by Blue Sky Studios.
 In December 2020, the project was confirmed to have been redeveloped as a film titled Ice Age: Adventures of Buck Wild, centering around Buck going on an adventure in the Dinosaur World with Crash and Eddie, during the Disney Investor Day 2020 event.
 Simon Pegg was reported to be reprising his role as Buck.

 Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was released by Walt Disney Pictures and the animation was outsourced by 20th Century Fox Animation to Bardel Entertainment in Vancouver.

 Blue Sky was closed on April 10, 2021 and, consequently, many of their upcoming projects were cancelled.
 Despite this, production on Ice Age: Adventures of Buck Wild continued.
 When the teaser poster was unveiled, it was revealed that the title had changed from Ice Age: Adventures of Buck Wild to The Ice Age Adventures of Buck Wild.
-On January 14, 2022, director John C. Donkin and executive producer Lori Forte said that Blue Sky was never involved in the film.
-This would later be confirmed by Ice Age: Scrat Tales producers, Chris Wedge, Michael Knapp, and Anthony Nisl in an April 2022 interview with Paste.
+On January 14, 2022, director John C. Donkin (who previously worked as a producer on Ice Age: Dawn of the Dinosaurs and Ice Age: Continental Drift) and executive producer Lori Forte said that Blue Sky was never involved in the film.
+This would later be confirmed by Ice Age: Scrat Tales producers, Chris Wedge, Michael Knapp, and Anthony Nisi in an April 2022 interview with Paste.